Making Daily Tasks Feel Achievable: UX for Task Wish

 In-Person Test

-1 day of 2 guerrilla usability tests, 1 becoming a brainstorm with 2 participants, the other only involving 1 participant
+One day of 2 guerrilla usability tests, 1 becoming a brainstorm with 2 participants, the other only involving 1 participant.

 Remote Test

-1 day of 1 remote usability test with 5 participants
+One day of 1 remote usability test with 5 participants in a group.

-(3/3) Detailed feedback on how to improve almost every screen
+(3/3) Provided detailed feedback on how to improve almost every screen.

-(2/3) Praise for the puzzle theme and idea
+(2/3) Expressed praise for the puzzle theme and idea.

-(5/5) Feedback that the screens, and maybe flow, should be more streamlined
+(5/5) Expressed that the flow and screens could be more streamlined.

-During mid fidelity wireframe iterations, it became a concern that this solution was in fact not addressing our users' needs well, as described by our research.
+During mid fidelity wireframe iterations, I became concerned that the forming solution was in fact not addressing our users' needs well, as described by our research.

-Improvements were then made, but some important features would have to wait until the next round of adding features to make ensure the product is finalized in a timely manner.
+Improvements were then implemented, but some important features will have to wait until the next round of adding features to ensure the product is finalized in a timely manner.

 Style Tiles